okd-project/okd/Guides/UPI/vSphere/vSphere.md

 By default registry would expect a storage provider to provide an RWX volume, or to be configured to be ephemeral.

-If you want the registry to store your container images, follow the [official OpenShift 4 documentation](https://docs.openshift.com/container-platform/4.2/registry/configuring-registry-storage/configuring-registry-storage-baremetal.html) to configure a persistent storage backend.
+If you want the registry to store your container images, follow the [official OKD 4 documentation](https://docs.okd.io/latest/registry/configuring-registry-storage/configuring-registry-storage-baremetal.html) to configure a persistent storage backend.
 There are many backend you can use, so just choose the more appropriate for your infrastructure.

 If you want instead to use an ephemeral registry, just run the following command to use `emptyDir`:
 `$ oc patch configs.imageregistry.operator.openshift.io cluster --type merge --patch '{"spec":{"managementState":"Managed","storage":{"emptyDir":{}}}}'`